Gaussian Mixture Variational Autoencoder with Contrastive Learning for Multi-Label Classification: Methods

 Our objective function also includes a supervised cross-entropy loss term to further facilitate the training.
 With the label embeddings $w_i^l$ and the feature embedding $w_x^f$, the cross entropy loss for each $(x,y)$ is given by

-where function $s(\cdot)$ is the sigmoid function.
+where $s(\cdot)$ is the sigmoid function.
 In self-supervised learning, the contrastive loss typically helps the pretraining stage and the learnt representations are applied to downstream tasks.
-In the supervised setting, though some models \cite{khosla2020supervised} stick to the two-stage training process where the model is trained with contrastive loss in the first stage and cross-entropy loss in the second stage, we didn't observe its superiority to the one-stage scheme where we train the model with an objective function incorporating all losses.
+In the supervised setting, though some models \cite{khosla2020supervised} stick to the two-stage training process where the model is trained with contrastive loss in the first stage and with cross-entropy loss in the second stage, we did not observe its superiority over the one-stage scheme in our MLC scenario.
 This is partly because we also learn a latent space that is closely connected to label embeddings.
+We train the model with an objective function incorporating all the losses.
 A joint training strategy reconciles different modules.
 We show in the experiments that the learnt embeddings are semantically meaningful and can reveal the label correlations.